vkantor/MIPT_Data_Mining_In_Action_2016/README.md

-# MIPT_Data_Mining_In_Action_2016
+# MIPT Data Mining In Action 2016
-"Data Mining in Action Course", Moscow Institute of Physics and Technologies
+"Data Mining in Action" course materials, Moscow Institute of Physics and Technologies